Technology in Star Wars: Interstellar travel

 In the Star Wars universe, two different types of fictional propulsion exist to allow starships to travel in space and across the galaxy: sublight drives and hyperdrives.
 Sublight drives propel starships below the speed of light and are used upon leaving a planet's atmosphere and during space battles.
 Many different varieties of sublight drives or sublight engines exist, but the most common are electromagnetic propulsion types like ion engines which release charged particles to propel the ship forward.
 Ion engines also lack moving parts and high-temperature components, making them easier to maintain.
 Sublight drives can propel Star Wars vessels clear of a planet's atmosphere and gravity in a matter of minutes.

 The hyperdrive allows Star Wars spaceships to travel between stars by transporting them into another dimension, known as hyperspace, in which objects with mass are capable of traveling faster than the speed of light.
 The in-universe explanation for how hyperdrives function is that they utilize supralight 'hypermatter' particles (such as coaxium) to launch ships into hyperspace at faster-than-light speeds without changing their complex mass/energy configuration.
 Hyperdrives are categorized by class, with the lower class indicating higher speed.
 Hyperspace is one of two dimensions of space-time.
 It is coterminous with 'realspace' and permeated by "shadow" counterparts of realspace objects.
 Any object in hyperspace colliding with one of these shadows is destroyed, so in order to navigate safely, starships must utilize navigational computers (or navi-computers) to calculate a safe route through hyperspace.
-Thanks to hyperdrive technology, Star Wars ships can cover interstellar distances which would normally requires thousands of years in a matter of hours.
+Thanks to hyperdrive technology, Star Wars ships can cover interstellar distances which would normally require thousands of years in a matter of hours.

 Deep Space 1 was the first NASA spacecraft to use ion propulsions, with comparisons made directly between it and the Empire's TIE Fighter.
 According to NASA, while their means of propulsion were the same, advances in power generation would be needed in order to develop an ion engine as powerful as those used on TIE fighters.
 The space probe Dawn also uses ion propulsion, although unlike the TIE fighter it was fitted with three instead of just two.

 In an examination of the amount of force generated by Star Wars sublight engines, Rhett Allain, associate professor of physics at Southeastern Louisiana University, looked at the scene of a Hammerhead corvette ramming one Imperial Star Destroyer into another during the final space battle of Rogue One: A Star Wars Story.
-He argues that the Hammerhead's engines would had to have exerted 2e11 (or 200 billion) Newtons in order to push the Star Destroyer.
+He argues that the Hammerhead's engines would have to have exerted 2e11 (or 200 billion) Newtons in order to push the Star Destroyer.
 This would make them 6,000 times more powerful than a Saturn V rocket.